melbinkoshy/melbinkoshy/README.md

 Here are some of the technologies and tools that I work with:

-- Programming Languages: C,Java,Python
+- Programming Languages: C,Java,Python,(learning javascript)
-- Frameworks: Django
+- Frameworks: Django,(learning React)
 - Databases: Postgressql